zhanggq96/zhanggq96.github.io/_posts/2017-06-07-kanji-frequency.markdown

 I will denote a Kanji as n-like if it's n-rank < i-rank and i-like if it's i-rank < n-rank.
 If we imagine a line with unit slope dividing the quadrant in the graph into two, i-like kanji are below this line and n-like kanji are to the left.
 There are 2,038 data points in total, 98 less than the number of total number of Jōyō Kanji: the reason for this is that some Jōyō Kanji exceed the n-rank threshold of 2,501[^1].

 Before I can analyze the demographic of Kanji lying on either extreme, I will first need a measure of extremum to gauge precisely what "extreme" means.
-There are multiple ways I could have done this (such as a simple difference or ratio between i-ranks and n-ranks), but in the end I decided to use what I will call a g-ratio, which I defined as (i-ratio + 10) / (n-ratio + 10).
+In the end I decided to use what I will call a g-ratio, which I defined as (i-ratio + 10) / (n-ratio + 10).
 Adding the small buffer of 10 to either side of the fraction was intended to help the higher ranked Kanji have a presence while maintaining a solid bias to low-ranked Kanji which are still commonly used that have significantly advanced their i-rank beyond their n-rank.

 I will choose to exclude any Kanji with n-rank ≤ 1,000 from the data despite the fact that many of the extrema lie beyond this point.
 The reason for this is that I believe it wouldn't be very interesting to look at n-rank i-rank imbalances in very obscure Kanji, which can be too prone to biases in the subreddit data (i.e. Kanji for which adding or excluding a few small highly-themed subreddits could greatly change their results).